RahulSDeshpande/tyriar.github.io/p/code-license.md

 title  : Code license
 ---

-Unless otherwise stated, within the article or linked GitHub project, all code within the articles of this blog are released under the [Unlicense][1].
+Unless otherwise stated, within the article or linked GitHub project, all code within the articles of this blog is released under [Unlicense][1].

 > This is free and unencumbered software released into the public domain.
 >